Linear Multidimensional Regression with Interactive Fixed-Effects: Simulations

 \section{Simulations}

-Two simulation exercises are performed.
-The first analyses the performance of the matrix methods compared to the kernel weighted methods when sample size is allowed to increase.
-These results are summarised in Figure~\ref{fig:asymptotic} and Table~\ref{tbl:simCoverHom}.
-The second simulation exercise analyses some fixed sample properties of the set of estimators when Assumption~\ref{ass:multiLrank} is violated in some dimensions.
-This assumption governs the rank of the fixed-effect term after it is transformed into a matrix.
-These results are summarised in Table~\ref{tbl:sim}.
+Two simulation exercises are considered.
+The first analyses performance when sample size is allowed to increase.
+The second analyses fixed sample properties of the estimators when Assumption~\ref{ass:multiLrank}, which governs fixed-effect multilinear rank, is violated in some dimensions.